-Peter Strickland is well known for his deep and vibrant use of colour in building atmosphere.
-And In Fabric doesn’t disappoint in following the visually arresting style of his previous movies.
-The dress at the heart of the film, burning with ferocious intensity as it swishes through a blood bath of humour laced terror.
-While the town of Thames Valley on Thames sits within a mashup of period style; creating a uniquely British modern-gothic horror.
-But, when this visual style is combined with the superb score of Cavern of Anti-Matter, In Fabric transcends the boundaries of horror and comedy—mixing the Italian style of Dario Argento, with a decidedly British killer clothes ghost story.
+Peter Strickland is well known for his deep and vibrant use of colour in the building of atmosphere, and In Fabric doesn’t disappoint in mirroring the style of his previous movies.
+Here the dress at the film’s heart burns with ferocious energy as it glides through a blood bath of humour and terror.
+But, when this arresting visual style is combined with the score of Cavern of Anti-Matter, In Fabric transcends the boundaries of horror and comedy—mixing the Italian style of Dario Argento with a decidedly British killer clothes ghost story.

 Director: Quentin Dupieux

 George (Jean Dujardin) leaves his old life behind him, gleefully embracing the new road ahead by dispensing with his modern jacket down a service station toilet.
-The opening scenes, clearly pointing to a man who is more than slightly unhinged.
+The opening scenes clearly point to a more than slightly unhinged man.
 However, the mystery of his sudden escape from his previous life is only deepened when he draws out all his remaining cash before meeting with an old man—the rendezvous centred on a vintage deerskin jacket the man is selling.
-For George, its love at first sight, the hideous, and slightly too small western-style jacket singing to him from a distance.
+For George, it’s love at first sight, the hideous and slightly too small western-style jacket singing to him from a distance.
 Therefore, George hands over all of his money for the coat, proudly squeezing into it as he drives towards a small nearby rural village.

-It is within that small village that George takes up residence in a rundown hotel.
-Where without a penny to his name, he pretends to be a filmmaker; coaxing a young barmaid and aspiring editor Denise (Adèle Haenel) into his dangerous imaginary world.
-But, it is his newfound love of his deerskin jacket that becomes increasingly sinister; the leather frills and adornments speaking to him as he sits in seclusion.
+Within that tiny village, George takes up residence in a rundown hotel.
+Where without a penny to his name, he pretends to be a filmmaker, coaxing a young barmaid and aspiring editor Denise (Adèle Haenel) into his dangerous imaginary world.
+But, it is his newfound love of his deerskin jacket that becomes increasingly sinister, the leather frills and adornments speaking to him as he sits in seclusion.
 However, when George and the Jacket agree to rid the world of all other coats, the whole town becomes a part of his devilish partnership with a leather killer.

 Much of the joy of Deerskin comes from the deadpan delivery of the madness on screen.
-With Jean Dujardin’s George gloriously serious at all times; utterly convinced by his actions.
-At the same time, as Adele Haenel’s barmaid plays along with the pathological lies and delusions at the heart of George’s behaviour.
-With the films horror and comedy dovetailing to create a film that never allows itself to become bogged down in one specific genre.
-With Dupieux playfully allowing the action to bounce from laugh out loud comedy to slasher horror.
+With Jean Dujardin’s George gloriously serious at all times, utterly convinced by his actions.
+At the same time, Adele Haenel’s barmaid plays along with the pathological lies and delusions at the heart of George’s behaviour.
+The films’ horror and comedy dovetailing to create a movie that never allows itself to become bogged down in one specific genre.
+Dupieux playfully allows the action to bounce from laugh out loud comedy to slasher horror.
 Deerskin carries a short 77 minute run time, but this perfectly matches the anarchic story.
-As one man, one camera and a deerskin jacket, slowly descend into madness.
+As one man, one camera, and a deerskin jacket slowly descend into madness.

 SLAXX (First Look)